 Notes: Amazing service from all staff.
 Special note to Matt Nosse. the assistant GM.
 Guy is way awesome and super friendly.
 Well aware of the menu and what chef Brian is doing to make it so darn amazing!
 The chop is super flavorful and tender.
 The shishito peppers here may be the best I have had so far in SD. be sure to take a look around this place.
 I sat upstairs where half the lounge is wide open with ceiling and the other half closed in but still with great views of Little Italy.
 A great place for date night indeed!

-Joshua Hockett Unknown at 9:35 AM
+Joshua Hockett Joshua Hockett at 9:35 AM

 Sunday, August 6, 2017